GokulOfStarDust/English-Department-PSGCAS/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Please check the to-do list above for priority tasks that need attention.
+Please check the list below for tasks that need attention.

+## 💡 Future Development Trajectory

+- A dedicated section for uploading and showcasing departmental activities to ensure all events and achievements are well-documented.
+- Adding engaging animations to improve user experience and visual appeal.
+- Enhance SEO with meta tags and structured data.
+- Optimize image loading and compression.
+- Implement Locomotive Scroll for smooth scrolling

 ### 📋 Code Style Guidelines
 - Follow existing code formatting patterns